Court-Pencil/Game-Trivia/README.md

 ### To deploy the project

-The  Video Game Trivia  deployed early in the process using vite and GitHub pages via the following steps:
+The  Video Game Trivia was deployed early in the process using Vite and GitHub Pages via the following steps:

 1. Install GitHub Pages Deployment Tool:
  - In your project, install gh-pages with the following command.